 TNT Overtime doesn’t stream the TV broadcast feed.
 Instead, it offers you a customized view of the game with your choice of four HD camera angles—the Backboard Cam gets you up close to the scoring, two Player Cams exclusively track individual players as voted on by fans, and the Action Cam gives you a court-level view of all the, well, action—with exclusive content and analysis from TNT commentators.

 If you can’t decide on one angle, you can watch all four at the same time in Mosaic view.
 The site also posts highlight clips from each angle and offers a few social-media features, so you can connect with other fans during the game.
-As an addition this season, TNT Overtime’s highlights, stats and play-by-play integrations will be available alongside the live game experience.
+An additional feature this season, TNT Overtime’s highlights, stats and play-by-play integrations will be available alongside the live game experience.

 Most of TNT’s playoff games usually get the TNT Overtime treatment, so this is great time to try out the service if you’ve never used it before.

 Sling TV has been a godsend for cable-cutting sports junkies, and it’s downright essential during the NBA postseason.
-The service’s $20-per-month Sling Orange package offers 30-plus channels, including ESPN, ESPN2, and ESPN3, which simulcasts all the ABC broadcasts including the Finals.
-That accounts for 28 games throughout the first round and semifinals.
-ESPN also has exclusive rights to the Eastern Conference Finals.
+The service’s $15-per-month Sling Orange package offers 30 channels, including ESPN and ESPN2, which will account for 19 games throughout the first round and semifinals.
+ESPN also has exclusive rights to the Western Conference Finals.

 Sling TV comes with a seven-day free trial and requires no commitment or contract.
 You can cancel as soon as the playoffs end—though with such other offerings as A&E, CNN, Food Network, and Disney Channel, you might find you want to keep it around.

-DirectTV Now, AT&T’s streaming service offers many of the same channels as SlingTV and PlayStation Vue.
-For $35 a month, its basic package will give you more than 60 channels—including, ABC, TNT, ESPN and ESPN2.
-To get ESPNews, though, you’ll have to bump up to the 80-channel Just Right package for $50 a month.
+DirectTV Now, AT&T’s streaming service, offers many of the same channels as SlingTV and PlayStation Vue.
+For $50 a month, its Plus package will give you more than 40 channels—including, ABC, TNT, ESPN and ESPN2.
+To get ESPNews, though, you’ll need to bump yourself up to the 50-plus channel Max package for $70 a month.
 As with Sling TV, you get the first seven days free.

 Don’t let the price decide for you, though.
-You’ll need to check with each service to see which offers the required live channel streams in your area before making you ultimate decision.
-As with many of the services, there’s a 7-day free trial available.
+You’ll need to check with each service to see which offers the required live channel streams in your area before making your ultimate decision.
+As with many of the services, there’s a seven-day free trial available.